srinathh/srinathh.github.io/index.md

 layout: home
 ---

-In this blog, I hope to write about my experience at the intersection of Technology, Data Science, Economics & Art.
-I have re-started this blog after a long hiatius recently and while most of the articles have been about programming, I hope to broaden the variety of topics.
+I hope to write about my experiences at the intersection of Technology & Art in this blog.
+I have re-started blogging after a long hiatius and while most early articles focus on programming, I hope to broaden the variety.
+To see my posts by topic, click on the menu icon.